 - Open Access and Reasonable Loading Times: Your submissions page must allow access to our bot and must respond within 5 seconds.

 If you follow those tips, it will be much easier for us to keep your listing up to date.
-If you don't follow those tips, we may not be able to provide an up-to-date listing without you sending in updates, and we may reduce the frequency with which we check your page from monthly to every other month.
+If you don't follow those tips, we may not be able to provide an up-to-date listing without you sending in updates, and we may reduce the frequency with which we check your page.
 We truly appreciate your help with this!
 Thanks!

 * The bot checks the current guidelines page text against the previous content and alerts us if any changes are detected.
 All flagged changes are manually checked by a member of our staff.